The Definitive Guide to Google Analytics‑Style Tracking for Crypto Apps and Protocols

 • Token gating and segmentation: personalize or restrict features based on token/NFT ownership.

-• Integration APIs and SDKs: developer-friendly tools, ideally open source, for seamless implementation.
+• Integration APIs and SDKs: developer-friendly APIs, ideally open source SDKs, and direct integrations with other tools.

 Essential Web3 Analytics Checklist: